Bennett Wisniewski, J.D.,

 Bennett graduated cum laude from the William S. Richardson School of Law at the University of Hawaii, where he concentrated in Pacific-Asian Legal Studies.
 He is an active member of the Hawaii State Bar Association.
 Bennett has also passed the New York State Bar Exam and has been admitted to practice law in New York.

-At Zhang &Attorneys, Bennett focuses his practice on National Interest Waiver, EB-1(a), EB-1(b), I-485 Adjustment of Status, and Consular Processing cases and has gained valuable experience in these areas.
-He has also worked closely with Zhang & Attorneys on various projects to lobby Congress for comprehensive immigration reform.
+At Zhang & Associates, P.C., Bennett focuses his practice on National Interest Waiver, EB-1(a), EB-1(b), I-485 Adjustment of Status, and Consular Processing cases and has gained valuable experience in these areas.
+He has also worked closely with Zhang & Associates, P.C. on various projects to lobby Congress for comprehensive immigration reform.

 While at the William S. Richardson School of Law, Bennett earned top grades in a wide variety of classes, including Refugee and Asylum Law, Constitutional Law I and II, International Law, International Intellectual Property, International Ocean Law, U.S.-Japan Business Transactions, Law and Society in Japan, and Asian Comparative Legal Studies.
 He received the Best Appellate Brief Award in his appellate advocacy class during his first year of law school.
 During his second year of law school, Bennett received the CALI Excellence for the Future Award in both Law and Society in Japan and Intellectual Property, which is awarded to the highest grade in each class.